InterView: Thalisha

 Thalisha: LOL.
 Thanks for the compliment.
 Well I don’t spend much time thinking about

-other mainstream singers, they do what they do and I do what I do.
-But what I’m
+other mainstream singers, they do what they do and I do what I

-bringing to the table is good music, fun and excitement.
-I have everything from the club bangers,
+and excitement.
+I have everything from the club bangers, street

-vocally!
-You have a lot of people out there thinking that Latin girls can’t
+bringing it vocally!
+You have a lot of people out there thinking

-sing because of some of the other Latin singers out there but I’m going to put
+Latin singers out there but I’m going to put an end to all

-an end to all of that.
+of that.

 TOV: Some people say they want to stay true to the game, but end up crossing over to mainstream.
 Do you see yourself as one of these people?
 Or do you see yourself keeping true to the streets and producing good hiphop/R&B?

-Thalisha: Being mainstream is not crossing over at
+Thalisha: Being mainstream is not crossing over at all.

-all.
-I plan on being a mainstream artist
+I plan on being a mainstream artist because I want my music

-because I want my music to be heard by everyone.
-I’m not an underground artist
+to be heard by everyone.
+I’m not an underground artist by

-by any means.
-I will always try to keep
+any means.
+I will always

-the streets happy but keeping them happy doesn’t mean you can’t be mainstream.
+try to keep the streets happy but keeping them happy doesn’t

 TOV: Where do you see yourself in 10 years?
 Is it still in music?
 Is it acting?
 Retired?
 Resigned?
 In some unknown part of the Brazilian Jungle, isolated from the world?
 Somewhere in the Mid-East conducting peace talks?

-Thalisha: Somewhere in the Mid-East conducting
+Thalisha: Somewhere in the Mid-East conducting peace

-peace talks…LOL just kidding.
-We need
+talks…LOL just kidding.
+We

-that but I’m not the person for that job.
+need that but I’m not the person for that job.

-I’ll definitely still be in the thick of the entertainment world doing
+I’ll definitely still be in the thick of the entertainment

-all that I can.
-I’m talking about music,
+world doing all that I can.
+I’m

-be starting up my own business as well, maybe a clothing line or shoe line or
+as well, maybe a clothing line or shoe line or something like

-something like that.
+that.

-TOV: Getting to your music, what made you decide
+TOV: Getting to your music, what made you decide to

-to make a remix to Ja Rule’s, “
+make a remix to Ja Rule’s, “

-Thalisha: My
+Thalisha: My manager

-get the crowd amped but this one came out so hot that we leaked it to a few DJs.
+to get the crowd amped but this one came out so hot that we leaked

-The response was overwhelming so we shot a quick little video for it and milked
+it to a few DJs.
+The response was overwhelming so we shot a quick

-the song for all that we could.
 It was a great remix for me to do.
-A perfect
+A perfect way to introduce

-best remixes so far.
+one of my best remixes so far.

 TOV: Your next track “Dancefloor” is another hot track.
 Do you write your own lyrics?
 What do you do in order to write an entire song?
 Is there a sort of “ritual” you do?
 Do you sit alone?
 Are you with a group of people?

 Thalisha: Dancefloor was my first single.
-It did well
+It did well overseas.

-overseas.
-Yes I do write my own lyrics
+Yes I do write my own lyrics but I have a writing team

-but I have a writing team as well.
-We don’t have any rituals we just get
+as well.
+We don’t have any rituals we just get together,

-together, throw the track on and let the magic unfold.
+throw the track on and let the magic unfold.

 TOV: Hmmm, I see that you did a swim suit spread recently, and from what I see, you did a VERY good job.
 Tell us about that?
 How did you hook up with Smooth Magazine?
 Were you comfortable doing the spread?
 Was this your first time doing a bikini shoot?
 What was going through your mind when you were posing?